Coping with hair loss

 Think about what you will say and to whom.
 The decision is yours but try not to withdraw from your social life and your friends because of your hair loss.

-If you have children of any age, you may wonder how and what to tell them.
+If you have children, you may wonder how and what to tell them.
 In general, children are less frightened when they know what is going on, even if they do not fully understand it.
 Despite it being difficult, talking to your children about your cancer will be helpful to all of you.
 It can prepare them for what to expect.

 It may help to explain that your hair will grow back and what you plan to wear while it is gone.
 Children will react differently and some may find it upsetting to see you without your hair.
 But talking about it openly in your home will help them feel more secure.